zevlo/tryhackme_notes/advent_of_cyber_2024/day_6_sandboxes.md

-# Lessons Learned from Advent of Cyber 2024 - Day 6

-## Exercise Title: *"If I can't find a nice malware to use, I'm not going."*
+# Day 6: *"If I can't find a nice malware to use, I'm not going."*

 The Day 6 exercise focuses on understanding **Endpoint Detection and Response (EDR)** systems and their role in identifying and mitigating malware threats.
 The key lessons learned include: